ARMmbed/iot-deep-dive-lorawan/README.md

 We need to program some keys in the device.
 LoRaWAN uses an end-to-end encryption scheme that uses two session keys.
 The network server holds one key, and the application server holds the other.
 (In this tutorial, TTN fulfils both roles).
 These session keys are created when the device joins the network.
 For the initial authentication with the network, the application needs its device EUI, the EUI of the application it wants to join (referred to as the application EUI) and a preshared key (the application key).
 Because the number of people in this workshop we're programming the session keys in directly.
 This is not safe and should not be done in production!

 Let's register this device in The Things Network and grab some keys!
+Either follow the gif or the steps below!
+Make sure to set your application data format to Cayenne!

 ![](media/TTN-register-app-device.gif)